Feminist art movement: 1980-1990

 Institutional critique emerged as a prominent component of the feminist art movement in the 1980s and 1990s.
 Along with producing their own works, feminist artists also looked at and opposed the patriarchal structures and restrictive practices that prevail in art institutions.
 They sought to remove the obstacles that prevented women from participating fully and being taken seriously in the art industry.
-Here are a some examples of how artists of this time engaged in institutional criticism: Guerrilla Girls which was a collective of anonymous feminist artists, emerged in the 1980s. ,The Museum of Modern Art Protest in 1984 which the protesters criticized MoMA for its exclusionary practices and demanded more representation for women and artists of color, and The "Bad Girls" Exhibition in 1994, which was aiming to upend the currently male-dominated art world and make room for the perspectives and experiences of female artists.
+Here are some examples of how artists of this time engaged in institutional criticism: Guerrilla Girls which was a collective of anonymous feminist artists, emerged in the 1980s.
+The Museum of Modern Art Protest in 1984 which the protesters criticized MoMA for its exclusionary practices and demanded more representation for women and artists of color, and The "Bad Girls" Exhibition in 1994, which was aiming to upend the currently male-dominated art world and make room for the perspectives and experiences of female artists.

 These illustrations show how feminist artists participated in institutional critique by contesting the discriminatory attitudes and practices that exist in art institutions.
 They planned demonstrations, interventions, and shows to challenge the current quo, demand more representation for female artists, and draw attention to racial and gender disparities in the art world.
 Feminist artists made a contribution to the continuous evolution of the art world by promoting inclusivity and providing opportunities for upcoming generations of female artists.

 Overall, Women's art in the 1980s developed more diversely, by also the magazine ARTnews in the U.S. published praise for female artists being in a leading position without being subordinate to male art.
 However, as the overall flow of the art world tends to return to traditional styles and materials, feminists also have neo-expressionism.
 He showed a tendency to ride with new conceptualism.

 There are also feminist forms of postmodernism which emerged in the 1980s.
 Feminist art movements emerged in the United States; Europe, including Spain; Australia; Canada; and Latin America in the 1970s.